Domain Generalization for Crop Segmentation with Standardized Ensemble Knowledge Distillation: Experimental Setting

 \subsubsection{Implementation}

-Our experimentation code is developed in Python 3 using TensorFlow as the deep learning framework.
-We train models starting from ImageNet pretrained weights, so the input size is fixed to $(224\times 224)$.
-The considered DG methodologies are taken from the available repositories where possible or reimplemented.
-All the training runs are performed on a single Nvidia RTX 3090 graphic card.
+To tackle a realistic real-time application and following previous work on crop segmentation \cite{aghi2021deep}, we choose MobileNetV3 \cite{howard2019searching} with an LR-ASPP segmentation head\cite{howard2019searching} as the model architecture.
+This choice provides an optimal trade-off between performance and efficiency, exploiting effective modules such as depth-wise convolutions, channel-wise attention, and residual skip connections.
+We train models starting from ImageNet pretrained weights, so the input size is fixed to $(224, 224)$.
+The considered state-of-the-art DG methodologies are taken from the official repositories when available or reimplemented.
+All the training runs are performed on a single Nvidia RTX 3090 GPU.